thatretrodev/token-logger-finder/README.md

 # token-logger-finder
-A tool to find token loggers automatically.
+A tool for finding token loggers automatically.